-- Deploy advanced personal skills, judgement and critical awareness enabling problem-solving and innovation applicable to a wide range of creative, professional, social and collaborative contexts.
+- Demonstrate advanced personal skills, judgement and critical awareness enabling problem-solving and innovation applicable to a wide range of creative, professional, social and collaborative contexts.

-There are regular opportunities on the course for engaging with professional skills development.
-Employability Personal Tutors from the Talent Team work directly with courses and students and can support in the event of internship or placement opportunity, as well as giving CV advice and portfolio guidance.
+We aim to offer opportunities on the course to engage with professional skills development; the Talent Team work directly with courses and students and can support you in the event of an internship or placement opportunity, as well as giving CV advice and portfolio guidance2.

 Where our graduates work

-Recent graduates have gone on to residencies, PhD study, exhibiting in a range of venues and community work.
+Recent graduates have gone on to residencies, PhD study, exhibiting in a range of venues, teaching and community work.